IntegrityChecker java (icj): Command Line Usage Tips

 icj verify "My Stuff"

-- You can run icj in more than one Terminal window.
+- icj can be run more than one Terminal window.
 So if you want to simultaneously operate on three different backup drives (such as to verify), just open three Terminal windows and start icj in each window, something like:

 icj verify Volume2